rdp/amf_headers/README.md

-version stripped of cruft and git history for easy speed...building ffmpeg that is...
+version stripped of cruft and git history for easy speed...building ffmpeg that is...forked from https://github.com/GPUOpen-LibrariesAndSDKs/AMF but waaay smaller ;) (or  https://github.com/DeadSix27/AMF is another option)

 # Advanced Media Framework (AMF) SDK